liminat/Retina-Image-Segment/README.md

 ```
 Note: the mask image represents the outside area.

-Optional: To obtain a better set of hyper-parame
+Optional: To obtain a better set of hyper-parameters, I also provide th